geotopmodel/geotop/tests/5-test-results.md

 - Date: 28-06-2018

 - Source code: modified (see following comments)
-- geotop.inpts: modified for 3D tests in order to print some variables not previously printed, since the printing output frequency was higher than the simulation time (see following comments)
+- geotop.inpts: modified (see following comments)

 ## Source code modified
 The function "find_watertabledepth_dw" in the file __tables.cc__ (in src/geotop)